jaikeerthick/Feed-UI/README.md

 # Feed-UI
 This app contains a list of posts (similar to social media feed) with attractive UI.
 Also it has a JSON file of dummy data which works as a database.
+A clean and sleek UI

 ![promo image](https://github.com/jaikeerthick/Feed-UI/blob/master/PSX_20210407_133952.jpg?raw=true)